matt-oc/hh-nightmare/README.md

 # hh form autocomplete

-This module exports 2 functions:
+This module exports 2 functions from ctm.js and ms.js:

 ```javascript
 moneySupermarket()